-For Empaths and Sensitives, in these trying times, it is a challenge for us to stay grounded as we are constantly being bombarded with a real mix of negative, external emotions.
-Even if we stay home and don’t venture out of our personal sanctuaries, our empathic antennas are picking up so much of the pain from the outside world.
+For Empaths and Sensitives, it is a challenge to stay grounded as we are constantly being bombarded with negative, external, emotions.
+Even if we stay home and don’t venture out of our personal sanctuaries, our empathic antennas are picking up pain from the outside world.
 Because of this we can easily become consumed with depression, listlessness and apathy and lose sight of what our roles here are to do.

-All of the following techniques have been tried and tested by yours truly and I can attest to the benefits of them.
-Although I have to say on the darker days, even these techniques don’t always clear the emotional debris.
+All of the following grounding techniques have been tried and tested by yours truly.
+I can attest to the benefits of them.
+Try them out and see what works best for you.

 Most of us should be drinking at least 8 glasses of pure water a day, just to replenish what our body loses naturally through sweating, urination etc. The heavier we are the more water we need.